4ida/island-insular/api.md

 `<meta-data android:name="com.oasisfeng.island.delegation" android:value="delegation-package-access,-island-delegation-app-ops" />`

 All standard delegations definded by Android SDK can be declared here, together with non-standard delegations (with vendor prefix, just like [CSS Vendor Prefix](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix)).
-Some standard delegations requiring recent version of Android are also supported in back-port manner by Island. (see [Invocation](#invocation) section below for the instructions of back-ported delegation)
+Some standard delegations requiring recent version of Android are also supported in back-port manner by Insular. (see [Invocation](#invocation) section below for the instructions of back-ported delegation)

 Before invoking any of the privileged APIs, you can check and request authorization with `RestrictionsManager`: